-The Law Firm may take such action as it considers necessary or advisable in order to carry out the Assignment, and may incur reasonable out-of-pocket expenses in performing the Assignment (including, but not limited to, costs associated with transportation, translations, photocopying, long distance calls, notary fees, stamp duties).
+The Law Firm may take such action as it considers necessary or advisable in order to carry out the Assignment, and may incur reasonable out of pocket expenses in performing the Assignment (including, but not limited to, costs associated with travel, translations, notary fees, stamp duties, courier services, obtaining information from databases).
 The Client agrees to pay for those out-of-pocket expenses in addition to fees.

-The Client will reimburse to the Law Firm expenses incurred by the Law Firm in relation to collection of any past amounts due.
-Invoices are sent to the Client in electronic form to the e-mail address indicated in the Agreement and without a physical signature.
+The Client will reimburse to the Law Firm expenses incurred by the Law Firm in relation to collection of any amounts overdue.

-Before accepting the Assignment, the Law Firm conducts an internal conflict-of-interest verification in order to ascertian that the Law Firm is free to accept the Assignment under Local Bar Association rules governing the Law Firm.
+Before accepting any Assignment, the Law Firm conducts an internal conflict-of-interest verification in order to ascertian that the Law Firm is free to accept the Assignment under Local Bar Association rules.

 Notwithstanding the verification procedures, circumstances may arise that prevent the Law Firm from acting for the Client in an ongoing or future matter.
 In these situations, the rules of professional conduct of the Local Bar Association regulating conflicts of interest apply, and the Law Firm may terminate the Agreement.

 The Agreement does not create mutual exclusivity.
-The Client may use the services of other Law Firms.
-The Law Firm may supply legal assistance to other persons and execute assignments not related to the Assignment, including supply of services to persons operating in the same industry as the Client, or persons with interests potentially adverse to the interests of the Client.
+The Client may use the services of other law firms.
+The Law Firm may provide legal assistance to other persons and execute assignments not related to the Assignment, including provision of services to persons operating in the same industry as the Client, or persons with interests potentially adverse to the interests of the Client.